 3. The Gardena and Sella Passes

 At the peak of the tourist season, between July and August, there are traffic restrictions to Passo Sella.
-Only a couple of hundred vehicles per hour are allowed to transit beyond the check points on the road that leads to the pass.
-However, the curb on traffic doesn’t apply on weekends and the restrictions are extremely unpopular with the locals who thrive on tourism all the year round.
-It remains to be seen for how long traffic limitations will hold.
-As of (2018), access to the pass involves an online booking here.
+On some week days only a couple of hundred vehicles per hour are allowed beyond the road side check points.
+However, the curb on traffic isn’t enforced on weekends and the restrictions are unpopular with locals who thrive on tourism.
+It’s unclear for how long traffic limitations will hold.
+As of 2018, access to the pass involves buying a permit online here.

 4. Passo Giau (Giau Pass)

 Possibly the most inspiring of all Dolomite passes, Passo Giau has it all.
 At the top of there pass there are awesome views of mountain massifs and valleys near and far to admire.
 Time spent at the local rifugio is usually a memorable experience as well.
 The food is good and there are bikers from all over Europe to befriend.

 Perched on the hills around the pass it’s not unusual to see photographers with cameras and tripods.
 Likewise these days, there are drones humming and hovering, as well.

 5. Lake Levico

 Lake Levico is on the southern most fringes of the Dolomites in Val Sugana, just a few kilometers from Trento.
 On a hot summer’s day the banks of the small lake offer highly sought after shade.
 Well manicured lawns provide perfect bedding for a beach towel and the mountain scenery around the water offers plenty to admire.

 The lake’s water is fresh all the year round and ideal to cool off from the harsh Italian sun.
 Camping is available for an overnight stay and of course restaurants are abundant in the area with Levico Terme, the local village, at a twenty minute walk from the water’s edge.